peerhaven/peerhaven/README.md

 [![Code style: semistandard](img/code-style-semistandard.svg)](https://github.com/standard/semistandard)
 [![Commitizen friendly](img/commitizen-friendly.svg)](http://commitizen.github.io/cz-cli/)

-peerhaven is going to be a place for you to save and share your bookmarks; we're not there, yet.
+peerhaven is going to be a place for journaling, but we're not there, yet.

 ## Contents